By Frank G. & Edwin H.

 If your nationality falls outside those groups, you should check current Bolivian consular classification before travel.

 The key planning point is timing.
-You cannot file your change of status on day 1.
-Immigration requires you to spend 15 days in Bolivia first.
-Most applicants use that window to settle into housing, organize bank statements, start local checks, and coordinate with a lawyer.
+Group 2 and Group 3 nationals must spend 15 full days in Bolivia before filing (day 16 onward).
+Group 1 nationals can begin filing as soon as local documents are ready.
+Most applicants still use their first days in Bolivia to settle housing, organize bank statements, start local checks, and coordinate with a lawyer.

 Step 4: enter Bolivia and file your residency application